From Neon Glow to Liquid Flow, These Motion Trends Will Shape 2020

 Image source: HQUALITY / Adobe Stock.

-Movement Response is all about fast, interactive graphics that respond to motion and grab our attention.
+Movement Response graphics layer interactive elements that respond to motion and instantly grab our attention.
 According to Kirie Quackenbush, motion graphics content associate at Adobe, the trend took an early hold among Snapchat and TikTok users, who’ve delighted in adding the effects to everything from dancing humans to dancing ferrets.

 “The use of Movement Response can substitute for audio.
 When we’re scrolling quickly through social media, we don’t have sound, so the graphics can imply where sound should be.”